Cognitive Behavioral Therapy in Chicago

 - Unhealthy patterns of thinking

-How I Use CBT
+How I Use CBT and ACT

 When you work with me, there’s a good chance I’ll be giving you some homework assignments.
 Examples include worksheets that are designed to look at your thoughts through the lens of logic.